68thandMaine/Oliver/documentation/accounts/AccountOverView.md

 ### Bank Accounts

-In version 1.0 bank accounts will be manually inputted
+In version 1.0 bank accounts will be manually inputted, but in future versions I should be able to use an API to connect bank accounts to Oliver ()